Interested in helping us develop this program?Yes

 - Funds must be used for immediate non-medication purposes (cannot be used to purchase medications)

 - Applicants must have a PayPal account

 - Applicants must provide receipts for goods or services purchased within a month of receiving funds

-- Applicants must agree to allow Team PH to share their name, photo, hometown, and quote to use in promoting the fund
+- Applicants must agree to allow Team PH to share their name, photo, hometown, and PH story to use in promoting the fund

 - Applicants must agree to help spread the word about the Unmet Needs Patient Impact Fund and pay it forward by sharing information about the fund with 10 people, and working to fundraise to replenish the fund

 As an example, these funds can be put toward items such as, but not limited to:

 - Repairs to the home